 The proposed bill, if enacted, would amend several sections of the Arizona Revised Statutes related to amusements, specifically focusing on the management of funds and regulatory assessments.
-It would require the Arizona State Boxing and Mixed Martial Arts Commission to deposit license fees into the Unarmed Combat Subaccount within the Racing Regulation Fund, rather than directly into the fund itself.
-Additionally, the Arizona Department of Gaming would be mandated to establish a regulatory assessment of 0.5% on amounts wagered by commercial racing permittees, which would be collected from pari-mutuel pools.
-The bill also introduces specific provisions for first-time starter horses, allowing them to race under certain conditions and repealing this authorization after December 31, 2026.
+It would require the Arizona State Boxing and Mixed Martial Arts Commission to deposit license fees into the Unarmed Combat Subaccount within the Racing Regulation Fund, rather than directly into the Racing Regulation Fund.
+Additionally, the Department of Gaming would be mandated to establish a regulatory assessment of 0.5 percent on amounts wagered by commercial racing permittees, which would be collected from pari-mutuel pools.

 Statutes affected: Introduced Version: 5-113.01, 5-226, 5-230, 35-146, 35-147, 35-190, 5-229